 This Zambia game lodge in South Luangwa National Park has 18 en-suite thatched chalets, each with its own private decking area from where you can view the rich wildlife.
 Game activity at the lagoon continues day and night as breeding herds in abundance come out of the bush to the water to quench their thirst.

 The bathrooms have both bath and shower, with separate toilet.
 The bathing corner can be completely opened to offer guests an open-air bathing experience.
-Five Chalets are suites with an elevated sleeping area, to allow space for a double bed, and increased lounging area.
+Five Chalets are suites with an elevated sleeping area, to allow space for a double bed, and large lounging area.

 Each room has a private bar.
 The thatched roof has been designed to guarantee maximum ventilation, even though all rooms on the lagoon are dramatically sheltered by huge Ebony trees.

 This unique Zambia game lodge in South Luangwa also has an open boma for dinners under starlit African skies and earnest talk around the firepit.
 Other facilities include a pool, curio shop, spa, modern bar area, a library and a comfortable lounge.

 Another distinguishing feature of the lodge is the meeting room which host up to 40 people.
 Secluded from the lodge and built on stilts, it too overlooks a lagoon.
 Like other facilities at Mfuwe Lodge, the meeting room opens out onto its own private timber deck.